Axway/streams-open-docs/content/en/docs/install/_index.md

 By default, an embedded Kafka cluster is installed on your K8s cluster next to Streams.
 For production, we recommend that you use an externalized one instead.

-To disable the Kafka installation, you can specify `--set embeddedKafka.enabled=false` in the Helm Chart installation command.
+To disable the Kafka installation, set `embeddedKafka.enabled` to `false` in the Helm Chart installation command.

 Then, according to your choice, configure your [externalized Kafka](#externalized-kafka-configuration) or your [embedded Kafka](#embedded-kafka-configuration).

 #### Externalized Kafka configuration

 You must provide information to the Streams installation.
-You should specify `--set externalizedKafka.bootstrapServers="my.kafka.broker.1:port\,my.broker.2:port[...]"` in the Helm Chart installation command.
+Specify `externalizedKafka.bootstrapServers` in the Helm Chart installation command, for instance (escape the comma!):

+* `--set externalizedKafka.bootstrapServers="my.kafka.broker.1:port\,my.broker.2:port[...]"`

 ##### Externalized Kafka security settings